drupalprojects/hosting_services/submodules/hosting_saas/README.md

 You can test your endpoint with [cURL](https://en.wikipedia.org/wiki/CURL) on the command line:

-    curl --data "api-key=your-api-key&type=clone&options[new_uri]=mynewsite.com&nid=&options[testing]=test" http://example.com/aegir/saas/task
+    curl --data "api-key=your-api-key&type=clone&options[new_uri]=mynewsite.com&target=&options[testing]=test" http://example.com/aegir/saas/task

-As you can see, you need to specify the *nid* parameter for Services to accept the request, but it can be empty if you want it to be overriden with the default site *nid* in the SaaS settings. (*nid* is the site to clone, and is entered as the site's name, not the site's node ID.
-This is easier than having your client application figure out the node ID for a particular site.
-If you find this confusing, then please help with [Better POST argument names: site_name and task_type](https://www.drupal.org/node/2724403)).
+As you can see, you need to specify the *target* parameter for Services to accept the request, but it can be empty if you want it to be overriden with the default site *target* in the SaaS settings. (*target* is the site to clone, and is entered as the site's name.
+We're calling it *target* instead of *site* because we may want to support platforms or other target types later.)

 If there are errors, you should receive an empty XML response.
 Errors related to settings will appear in the Recent Logs report (if you have the Database Logging module enabled; it is not enabled by default on Aegir).